 - Dual-write configuration.
 To set up a new link on the target environment after this operation is successful, see Dual-write environment linking.

-- Any change-tracking on entities will be disabled.
+- Any change-tracking on entities are disabled.

 - Service endpoints for business events and data events are removed.